gary003/rest_api_nodejs_typescript/README.md

 - Launch the app & DB (mysql)

+  In a shell, at the root directory of the project, type

   `docker-compose up`

 - OpenAPI (swagger)

   Copy this url in a browser (adapt the port if needed)

   `localhost:8080`